 - Strict JSON/structured output requirements on complex schemas

-- Agentic loops where tool use stability matters
+- Agentic loops where tool-use stability matters

 Decision rule: If the query could identify a user, include payment details, or fall under a compliance framework your customers are subject to, route it to OpenAI or Anthropic.
 Everything else is a candidate for DeepSeek.